Codecademy/docs/content/go/concepts/conditionals/conditionals.md

   - 'paths/back-end-engineer-career-path'
 ---

 Conditionals are used to evaluate if an expression is `true` or `false` and execute code based on that value.
 There are several statements that use conditional expressions to determine what code to execute.
-The primary one being the  `if...else if...else`.
+The primary one being the  `if...else if...else` statements.

 Other statements that can use conditional statements are [`switch`](https://www.codecademy.com/resources/docs/go/switch) and [`for`](https://www.codecademy.com/resources/docs/go/loops).